 Your reviews don’t have to stay on the site where it was originally posted.
 Since reviews work as authentic social proof make sure they have as big of a reach as possible.
 Post them on Facebook so that they’re visible to all of your followers.

 Don’t fall behind on Google, Facebook, or other review sites.
-Collect and leverage authentic reviews with BirdEye.
-BirdEye was named the #1 review software by G2 Crowd.
+Collect and leverage authentic reviews with Birdeye.
+Birdeye was named the #1 review software by G2 Crowd and is trusted by over 60,000 businesses.